alboehm/alboehm.github.io/_projects/bama1_project.md

 **B-dot Detumbling Algorithm**

-BAMA-1 had four megnetometers that measured the strength and direction of Earth's magnetic field and three orthogonal magnetorquers that could apply torque to the CubeSat body.
+BAMA-1 had four magnetometers that measured the strength and direction of Earth's magnetic field and three orthogonal magnetorquers that could apply torque to the CubeSat body.
 I used the B-dot algorithm with this all-magnetic sensing and actuation system to detumble the spacecraft from the high initial rotation rates it experiences following payload separation to rates suitable for mission objectives.

 The picture below shows BAMA-1's three magnetorquers (two cylindrical torque-rods and one square air coil).
 By running a current through one of the wires, that magnetorquer creates a magnetic dipole.
 This interacts with the ambient magnetic field (in this case, the Earth's magnetic field) and induces a torque on the CubeSat body.